Blake's 7: Production history

 Blake's 7 was not expected to be recommissioned after the third series and there was surprise when during 1980 a further series was announced as the third series ended.
 BBC One controller Bill Cotton had watched "Terminal" and enjoyed it greatly.
 He telephoned the presentation department and ordered them to make the announcement.
 Maloney was unavailable to work on a fourth series, so Vere Lorrimer became the producer.
 He introduced new characters, a new spacecraft – Scorpio – and its computer Slave.
 Jan Chappell (who played Cally) decided that she did not want to return, and was replaced by Glynis Barber as Soolin.

-Thomas made a final appearance as Blake and insisted that his character be killed in a definitive manner.
+Thomas made a final appearance as Blake on the condition that his character be killed off in a definitive manner.
 Although the fourth series performed satisfactorily in the ratings, Blake's 7 was not renewed and the final episode had an ambiguous finale.
 Except for Blake, whose death was contractual, the characters were shown being attacked in such a way that their survival would have been possible had a fifth series been commissioned.
 The final episode, "Blake", was broadcast on 21 December 1981.

 Although Blake's 7 never crossed over with Doctor Who during its initial run, Thomas was open to the idea as he was close friends with Doctor Who star Tom Baker, and the two wanted to be "briefly crossing paths" with one another before going their separate ways.
 Ultimately, the idea was scrapped.

 Filming locations

 Interior spaceship sets and other indoor scenes were recorded on videotape in London at BBC Television Centre, Shepherd's Bush.
 Some interiors were filmed at Ealing Film Studios.
 For indoor complexes, such as bases or command centre bunkers, filming often took place in local power plants and water turbine stations.
-Location shooting was also extensive with shooting occurring mostly in southern England.
-Notable location shots include episode eleven of the first series, "Bounty", where the production was filmed at Quex Park in Kent.
-The Waterloo Tower in Quex Park was ex-president Sarkoff's residence in exile.
+Location shooting was also extensive, mostly in southern England.
+Notable locations include Quex Park in Kent, seen in episode eleven of the first series, "Bounty"; the Waterloo Tower in Quex Park was ex-president Sarkoff's residence in exile.

 The series also used Betchworth Quarry as the surface of an alien planet and Wookey Hole Caves as the site of an alien mine.
 Additional location shooting took place at Black Park, the New Forest, the South Bank, Camden Town and Wembley Conference Centre.